Environmental-Policy-Innovation-Center/srf-earmarks/readme.txt

 4_DW.R and 4_CW.R run the 20-year cash flow models for the DWSRF and CWSRF programs, respectively.
 They can be run independently of each other and of the short-term analysis script.

 The methodology is explained in the appendix of the report.

+EPIC makes no assurances to the accuracy of the data.
+All underlying code, methods, and data are available under a Creative Commons License.